Thank you for your interest in contributing to visnap! This document provides guidelines for contributing to this project.

 • @visnap/core - Core functionality

-• @visnap/cli - Command-line interface
+• visnap - Command-line interface

 All packages share the same version number (fixed versioning).